The Resident (part ten)

 “I think John likes the party, though.
 He’s just shy of small talk.”

-Today she was resolved to listen, be interested in what interested Bridge.
-Not be angry he explained things to her, but take the explanation as a start—
+Today she was resolved to listen, to be interested in what interested Bridge.
+Not be angry he explained things to her, but take the explanation as a beginning…

 “…so they would take the ten acres as an easement, if your grandfather can agree at least to that.
 I mean, he keeps it woods, it almost can’t make any difference.
 The strip has to go parallel to the road, so the trees won’t need cutting.
 Probably.”